-A financial website (Parker, 2017) named Atlanta No. 4 in its ranking “Most Neediest Cities.”
+Atlanta is ranked No. 4 in “Most Neediest Cities.”

 Southern Hollywood they call it.
 A place where a simple trip to the Greenbriar Mall and you can run into your favorite celebrity.
 A place where people flock to jump-start their businesses.
 People think if they move here, someone will put them on the map.
 ATL’s got one heck of a reputation, but there’s a dark side to the city you won’t see on TMZ, or your favorite rapper’s Instagram feed.